pratikone/pratikone.github.io/_posts/2020-06-07-anatomy-of-windows-hello-world.md

 Modern Windows HWNDs are hardware accelerated i.e. take help of graphics pipelines like Direct2D to draw pixels faster, using a GPU.
 [Desktop Window Manager (DWM)](https://en.wikipedia.org/wiki/Desktop_Window_Manager) handles drawing pixels on modern Windows.

 Hwnd registration and window messaging system are the few pieces of code here which are reminiscent of very 80s Object Oriented (OO) design.
 Microsoft was on-board OO train very early on, even when it was not totally accepted by the industry.
 It was when Microsoft had been using only C for programming Windows.
-OO in C requires a lot of weird design choices and because of its great backward compatibility, a lot of it has stayed.
+OO in C required a lot of weird design choices in Windows and because of backward compatibility, a lot of that design has stayed to this day.

 ### Register the window class with OS
 ```c++